 Ensuring female health workers are safe, empowered and have flexible working conditions promotes their retention.
 Both South Africa and India have a high ratio of female health workers.
 In South Africa, approximately two-thirds of medical school graduates are women, and in both countries the vast majority of nurses are female.
-India's LifeSpring Hospitals is 99 percent female staffed and credits this staffing profile to their success, but nearly all facilities surveyed rely heavily upon female health workers.
+India's LifeSpring Hospitals is 99 percent female staffed and credits this staffing profile to their success as maternity service providers, but nearly all facilities surveyed rely heavily upon female health workers.

 Gender-specific retention strategies are powerful for organizations in both countries.
-Organizations in both noted that many women on their staff are at the marrying and childbearing stage in life, which causes many women to leave the workforce.
-The organizations therefore found it essential to find ways to support female staff to work through these life changes.
+Organizations in both noted that many women on their staff are at the marrying and child-bearing stage in life, which causes them to leave the workforce.
+The organizations, therefore, found it essential to find ways to support female staff to work through these life changes.

-The organizations that have been most successful at retaining female staff worked hard to give female workers flexible employment options.
+The organizations that have been most successful at retaining female staff worked hard to give them flexible employment options.
 They assign the women a manageable workload, and allow them flexible working hours so they have time to attend to family responsibilities.
-Indian organizations found that female staff were leaving when they married because they moved to their husband's home region, and so the organizations began offering transfers to other of their facilities when they had one near the health worker's new home.
-To reduce loss of pregnant health workers, organizations allow women to take as much maternity leave as they desire with a guarantee of returning to the same position and salary when they are ready.
+Indian organizations found that female staff were leaving when they married because they moved to their husband's home region, and so the organizations began offering transfers to one of their other facilities if there was one near the health worker's new home.
+To reduce loss of pregnant health workers, organizations allow women to take as much unpaid maternity leave as they desire with a guarantee of returning to the same position and salary when they are ready.
 LifeSpring Hospitals emphasizes a work environment that is safe for women.
 South African organizations have gone further and tailored benefits packages to better suit women (such as female-friendly health insurance or retirement plans).
 Others explicitly emphasize women's empowerment.
 In fact, the 11th Annual Standard Bank Top Women Awards named Clicks Group the country's Top Gender Empowered Company in the retail sector.

-Case Study: India's Female-Staffed LifeSpring Hospitals
+Case study: India's female-staffed LifeSpring Hospitals